FractalPaul/IntFloatMultiplyError/README.md

 $ dotnet run
 ```
 On Linux there is quite a list of values that create discrepancies.

+The following shows the calculated values on Windows 10:
 ![Int Float Multiply Error](https://github.com/user-attachments/assets/ff024c45-75e9-430f-83a4-ae1c0c9b1c16)